 So should we listen to that voice in our head tempting us to turn our life upside down upon return?
 If the dissatisfaction lasts, it’s a good idea to investigate what it stands for.
 “In life we are always either moving towards or moving away from things.
 If you find yourself sitting at the office wishing you were at your holiday destination again it is worth questioning your motivation.
 Do you want to go back because you love it there or because you don’t like it here?”

 Curing only the symptoms isn’t a long-term fix.
 It is important to find out what causes the longing for another holiday.
-“You have to move away from being a victim to your circumstances and actively take matters into your own hands.”
+“You have to move away from being a victim of your circumstances and actively take matters into your own hands.”
 According to Steven there are two categories of change: change within the context or changing the context itself.
 Not everyone is able to change the context, because of obligations limiting their possibilities.
 “You can’t just say: hey kids, I am quitting my job and we’re moving into a tent.”

 Reality check: the possibilities vary from maximal to optimal.
 Steven: “If you are in the position to change the context and everything is working out for you, you may find yourself living your maximal life.
 If you have two kids, a wife and a mortgage all you can do is attempt to reach the optimal situation, which will always be suboptimal in a way.”